Careers360 Logo

 Overview of the Chapter

 In addition to the importance of the environment, it also has economic value.
-Biodiversity is a source of food, housing, fuel, clothing and other resources.
+Biodiversity is a source of food, shelter, fuel, clothing and other resources.
 Some of the most famous natural resources are also advertised as tourist destinations for the benefit of the economy.

 What is Biodiversity and its Conservation?